astucieuxzephyr/ctl/README.md

 The subject chooses the colors one by one, according to their order of preference of the moment (and this is very important).
 The classification will allow a projection of certain components of the psychosomatic personality of the subject, at the time when he took the test.

+# Warning :
+Only a psychologist can provide a reliable analysis of your mental and emotional health.
+Every psychological test requires human validation, and its result can be legitimized by people close to you, who have coexistence and knowledge of your personality.

 # Personal interest, and history of this program :
 - I discovered the color test a long time ago, after finding an application on the Internet.
    I used the application several times and I was surprised by the relevance of the results.

-- The recovery of the Russian program was made in April 2013 on Github A first translation was made, and the JS program improved, but the file was lost.
+- The recovery of the Russian program was made in April 2013 on Github.
+A first translation has been made, and the JS program has been improved, but I lost the file by mistake some time later.

 - In March 2020, a new and improved version is put online.
    This version benefits from the following improvements:
-- Update of JQuery (from the)
+- Update of JQuery (from version 1.7.1 to version 3.4.1)
 - Better documented code
-- Texts in French made from Google Translator
-- Texts revised with Max Lüsher's book
+- Texts quickly translated into french with Google Translator.
 - Improved documentation in Markdown format.

+# Still To-do
+- Texts must be revised with help of the book about Max Lüsher's test.
-- TODO: A random color positioning system is planned.
+- Add a random color positioning system

 # Other interesting programs.
   - Several programs have been developed for the mobile phone (under Android)